santient/convcrypt/README.md

 # ConvCrypt
 ### By Santiago Benoit
-ConCrypt is an experimental encryption algorithm that uses n-dimensional convolutional neural networks.
+ConvCrypt is an experimental encryption algorithm that uses n-dimensional convolutional neural networks.
 It currently supports only 3-dimensional convolutions.
 Please note that this encryption algorithm is a proof-of-concept for experimental purposes only.
 It is by no means practical, and should not be used to encrypt important files.

 ## Usage
 python3 [encrypt/decrypt].py [--parameters]